 Aerial Ladders equipped with electric over hydraulic proportional controls utilize automatic ramping to provide smoother operation of the ladder.
 Ramping will slow the ladder prior to stopping, to prevent tip lash.
 With full ramping, the ladder may move after you have returned a control lever to the neutral position.
-Stepping off the Operator Present Foot Switch will stop all ladder movement.

-5. If your ladder is equipped with Advanced Aerial Controls, utilize the Speed Control to increase or decrease the speed of ladder movements.
+- 5. Utilize the Speed Control to increase or decrease the speed of ladder movements.
 The ladder speed setting also affects ramping.
 The slower the speed, the less ramping.
-The higher the speed, the more ramping.

-6. Approach the ground or any structure slowly and carefully, stopping before you make contact.
+The higher the speed, the more ramping. - Approach the ground or any structure slowly and carefully, stopping before you make contact.
 Your ladder is not designed for reverse loading and you should never power your ladder into the ground or onto a structure.

-Figure 4-9.
+Figure 4-5.
 Maintain sufficient ladder clearance

-- 7. Step off of the Operator Present Foot Switch to lock out the ladder controls when the ladder is in position.
+- 7. Step off of the System Lock Foot Switch to lock out the ladder controls when the ladder is in position.
 Particularly when firefighters or other persons are climbing the ladder. - 8.
 Monitor the Loadminder display during low angle and long reach ladder operations.
 (If Equipped.) - 9.
 During cold weather, monitor the ladder for ice buildup.
 Extend and retract the ladder to minimize ice buildup.